 German Shepherd health problems

 German Shepherd dogs should not have smelly breath but should have a neutral smelling odour instead.
-If this is not the case, and there is a foul smell to your dog’s breath then it might be a sign of an underlying health condition.
+If this is not the case and there is a foul smell to your dog’s breath, then it might be a sign of an underlying health condition.

 As your dog grows, tartar will start to accumulate on their teeth which can progress to inflamed gums.
 From here, it then develops into a painful infection of the gums and roots of the teeth.
-Without properly preventing or treating canine dental disease, your dog may lose their teeth but can also be in danger of damaging some of their critical organs.
+Without properly preventing or treating canine dental disease, your dog may lose their teeth, but can also be in danger of damaging some of their critical organs.

 To keep your German Shepherd’s teeth healthy, it’s recommended that you clean them regularly.
-Start this as early as you can as this will make things easier for you and your pet.
+Start this as early as you can, as this will make things easier for you and your pet.
 It’s also worth providing your dog with chew toys and things that will help keep their teeth clean.

 If you suspect or notice any problems with your pet’s teeth then speak with your vet who can provide you with advice or guidance.

 Obesity can be a significant health problem in German Shepherds.
-It is a serious disease that can lead to other health issues so prevention is key to avoid an overweight dog.
+It is a serious disease that can lead to other health issues, so prevention is key to avoid an overweight dog.
 Your German Shepherd’s weight can be managed with a healthy balance between food intake and their physical activity.
 This is something that changes with age and health, so if you’re unsure you can always speak to your vet.

-German Shepherd dogs can suffer from several inherited conditions that cause reoccurring vomiting, diarrhoea or weight loss – these include pancreatic or intestinal disease, food sensitivities or food allergies.
+German Shepherd dogs can suffer from several inherited conditions that cause reoccurring vomiting, diarrhoea or weight loss.
+These include pancreatic or intestinal disease, food sensitivities or food allergies.

 Unfortunately, some of these problems may develop very early in your dog’s life.
-To help prevent these conditions, feed only a high-quality pet food (a vet team can help you choose the right diet) and, most importantly, avoid snacks and table food.
+To help prevent these conditions, feed them only high-quality pet food (a vet team can help you choose the right diet) and, most importantly, avoid snacks and table food.